safing/docs/docs/port17/os-integration.md

 ##### iptables {% include source-docs.html a="firewall/interception/nfqueue" %}

-If DNS is resolved for a connection, Portmaster replies with `127.0.0.17` if the connection should be routed through the Port17 network.
+If DNS is resolved for a connection, Portmaster replies with an IP address in the `127.17/16` range.
+This enables the Portmaster to distinguish between domains even if they resolve to the same IP address.
+These connections are then rerouted to the Port17 entry point (`127.0.0.17:1117`) by marking them with `1717`.

 If connecting to an IP address directly, the Portmaster marks the connection with `1717` and the iptables rules below will redirect the connection.

 Three additonal rules are added to the iptables main chains:
 ```
-nat OUTPUT -m mark --mark 1717 -p {tcp|udp} -j DNAT --to-destination 127.0.0.17:17
+nat OUTPUT -m mark --mark 1717 -p {tcp|udp} -j DNAT --to-destination 127.0.0.17:1117
 nat OUTPUT -m mark --mark 1717 -j DNAT --to-destination 127.0.0.17
 ```